microfoundry/Micro-Foundry-XC6194A-Discrete-Logic-RGB-Expansion-PCB/README.md

 ## Description
 The Micro Foundry XC6194A Discrete Logic RGB Expansion PCB provides the ability to drive a RGB LED illuminated Momentary switch or up to 3 individual LED indicators (with common anode) in addition to offering voltage translation where the XC6194A switched VCC differs from MCU VCC.

-**Please NOTE:** Color representation is totally dependant on the LEDs utilized.
-Therefore there are no guarentees this LED driver will have the ability to produce the accurite color representation possible with 3x LEDs.
+**Please NOTE:** Color representation is totally dependent on the LEDs utilized.
+Therefore, there are no guarantees this LED driver will have the ability to produce the accurate color representation possible with 3x LEDs.

 ## Features
 - 3 Channels of LED switching with 32mA sink capability per channel utilizing Open Drain Inverters (@ 5v)